cromachina/fanbox-bot/README.md

 When `allow_fallback` is set to `True` and `fallback_role` is configured, the bot will try to determine if the unsubscribed Fanbox user had subscribed in the past, and then assign a default role to them.
 Because details of which Fanbox plan was purchased is not available from the API, we cannot precisely determine which role to assign.
 This is fine if you only have one role to assign.

+When `strict_access` is set to `True`, the bot will disallow users from using the same Pixiv ID.
+When a user successfully authenticates, their Discord ID is "bound" to their Pixiv ID.
+Successfully authenticating again will update their Pixiv ID binding.
+The user can only be unbound by an admin command.
+Some users may have had to create new Discord accounts, therefore the you will have to manually resolve unbinding of their old account.

 ## Other functionality
 The bot can be configured to periodically purge old users without roles.
 See `cleanup` in the config.